learosema/redux-experiment/README.md

 This example app is going to be a simple bug tracker.
 You can file a bug and assign bugs to users.

 It doesn't use React right now, just plain vanilla js and redux.
-To ease the switch to React later on, the app is already split up into different components.
+To ease the switch to react later on, the app is already split up into different components.